open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     tar xf CS_WebRTC_Conference_Server_MCU.v<Version>.tgz
 ~~~~~~

-For Ubuntu version MCU, do as following:
+For Ubuntu version OWT server, do as following:

 ~~~~~~{.sh}
     tar xf CS_WebRTC_Conference_Server_MCU.v<Version>.Ubuntu.tgz
 ~~~~~~

 ### 2.3.4 Deploy Cisco OpenH264* Library {#Conferencesection2_3_4}
 The default H.264 library installed is a pseudo one without any media logic.
-To enable H.264 support in non GPU-accelerated MCU system, you must deploy the Cisco OpenH264 library.
+To enable H.264 support in non GPU-accelerated OWT server system, you must deploy the Cisco OpenH264 library.
 Choose yes to download and enable Cisco Open H264 library during video-agent dependency installation at Release-<Version>/video_agent/install_deps.sh.

 Or you can also use install_openh264.sh or uninstall_openh264.sh scripts under Release-<Version>/video_agent folder to enable or disable Cisco OpenH264 library later.

 ### 2.3.5 Compile and deploy ffmpeg with libfdk_aac {#Conferencesection2_3_5}

-The default ffmpeg library used by MCU server has no libfdk_aac support.
+The default ffmpeg library used by OWT server has no libfdk_aac support.
 If you want to enable libfdk_aac for external stream output or mp4 format recording, please compile and deploy ffmpeg yourself with following steps:

    > **Note**: The libfdk_aac is designated as "non-free", please make sure you have got proper authority before using it.